 Growing chili outdoors

+In this section, you will learn how to grow chili peppers outdoors.
 When growing your own chili plants outdoors, they should be gradually acclimatized to outdoor conditions over a period of 7 to 10 days.
 Once acclimatized, move them into well-prepared beds of fertile, moist, well-drained soil (see my post covering the best soil mix for chili to learn how to make a well-drained soil mix).

 Chilies thrive best in a warm climate and they can be grown in pots undercover in a warm greenhouse or polytunnel.
 Lacking space for a greenhouse?
 Place your chili plants in a sheltered and sunny place.